-The REIT has applied the business combinations exemption in IFRS 1 to not apply IFRS 3 - Business Combinations retrospectively to past business combinations.
+The REIT would have applied the business combinations exemption in IFRS 1 to not apply IFRS 3 - Business Combinations retrospectively to past business combinations had any of its acquisitions been treated as business combinations.
 Accordingly, the REIT has not restated the business combinations that took place prior to the Transition Date.